fchoi0505/School_District_Analysis/README.md

 In summary of this school district analysis, the following four major changes were found after reading and math scores for ninth graders at Thomas High School were replaced with NaNs:

-1. Thomas High School changed to be a top 5 performing school in the district based on their updated overall passing percentage.
+1. Thomas High School remained a top 5 performing school in the district based on their updated overall passing percentage.
+To keep this result the total student count for the passing percentage calculations needed to be updated to reflect only the tenth through twelth graders and eliminating ninth graders scores and student count for the math, reading, and overall performance calculations.

-2. Thomas High School's updated math and reading passing percentages were closer to other Charter school passing percentages in the District than prior to the ninth grade score changes.
-Prior to the change, Thomas High school passing percentages where approximately 25-30% lower than other Charter schools
+2. Prior to updating the passing percentages to only reflect tenth through twelfth graders' in the student count, Thomas High School's passing percentages where approximately 25-30% lower than the original school passing percentages (that included ninth graders' scores) since the ninth graders scores were removed.

-3. Thomas High School's updated overall passing percentage was closer to other Charter schools' overall passing percentages in the District than prior to the ninth grade score changes.
-Prior to the change, Thomas High School's overall passing percentage was approximately 25% lower, excluding it from being a top 5 performing school.
+3. Once the ninth graders scores were removed and the passing percentages updated for Thomas High School, the overall impact for Thomas High School was a very small lowering in their passing percentages from original calculations that included ninth graders.
+Once additional investigation is made into the Thomas High School ninth graders' scores, there is potential for greater impact if the ninth grader scores are determined to be higher or lower than originally recorded.

-4. If Thomas High School's ninth grade scores were not removed, the School Types category comparison would have been affected as the Charter school type passing percentages would have been lower.
-In particular, the reading passing percentage comparison between Charter and District schools is closer than in math and overall percentages.
-If the reading passing percentage between Charter and District schools was only marginally different, it would obscure any differences actually executed between Charter and District schools or would not trigger further thought/analysis to even be made that could make a difference.
+4. By removing the ninth graders scores, a per school ninth grader comparison cannot be made for the schools in the district.
+But when factored into summary dataframes at the district or school type level (broader scope), lower value precision does not make the Thomas High School modification visible.